hungnm11/hungnm11/README.md

 * Experienced in optimizing rendering and data flow to enhance application performance.

 ### Tools & Practices:
-* Knowledgeable in Git for version control, DevOps, CI/CD, and Agile methodologies.
+* Knowledgeable in Git for version control, Docker, CI/CD, and Agile methodologies.

 ### Industry Experience:
 * Background in sectors like Education, E-commerce, Fitness, finance, Logistics and securities, providing domain-specific solutions.